Migrating from EWS API to Graph API for One-Touch Join

 This topic describes how to migrate from an existing One-Touch Join deployment for Office 365 that uses the EWS API to access calendars used for OTJ, to one that uses Microsoft Azure and the Exchange Graph API to access those calendars.

 We previously supported One-Touch Join deployments for Office 365 that used a service account with application impersonation to read OTJ calendars.
 This service account authenticated using OAuth and used the EWS API to access mailboxes.
-However, the EWS API is being deprecated by Microsoft, after which any deployments that use the EWS API will no longer work.
+However, the Application Impersonation role assignment to service accounts has been deprecated by Microsoft, and from February 2025, this role was removed completely (for more information, see Microsoft's announcement).
 These deployments must be migrated to use the Graph API to provide access to room resource mailboxes.

 For reference, the previous instructions on configuring an Office 365 environment using OAuth and the EWS API is available on our v34 documentation website.